kmorcinek/kmorcinek.github.io/_posts/2022-10-14-Versioning-my-home-with-git-on-mac.md

 [//]: # "I have tried to also make an alias for 'gitk' but failed on that."

-Thanks Jakub for showing me that 4 yours ago.
+Thanks [Jakub Kozioł](https://github.com/pingwindyktator) for showing me that 4 yours ago.

-[//]: # "(link???) to Jakub Linkedin or something"

 More robust explanation:
 [The Bare Repo Approach to Storing Home Directory Config Files (Dotfiles) in Git using Bash, Zsh, or Powershell](https://dev.to/bowmanjd/store-home-directory-config-files-dotfiles-in-git-using-bash-zsh-or-powershell-the-bare-repo-approach-35l3)